Pinal County, Arizona: Politics

 During the 20th century, Pinal was very much a bellwether county in U.S. presidential elections, having supported the winning candidate in every election between Arizona's statehood in 1912 and 2004 except for that of 1968, when Hubert Humphrey won the county by 3.2 percentage points but lost to Richard M. Nixon.
 As a result of the urban sprawl from Phoenix spreading into the county, a major political reversal has taken place between it and neighboring Maricopa County since the turn of the millennium.
-Pinal voters now trend more Republican than traditionally conservative Maricopa County, and it has become a safely Republican county.
-Donald Trump carried the county by the second-largest margin for a Republican since statehood.
+Maricopa County is becoming more progressive as is the trend of most largely populated city centers in America.
+Pinal voters trend more conservative.
+In 2024, Donald Trump carried the county by the largest margin for a Republican since statehood.
+The county is one of the most conservative suburban areas outside of the deep South, and one of the few that has continued to trend rightward in the Trump era.

 Government

 Salaries for county elected officials are set by the Arizona Revised Statutes.
-All county elected officials except the Sheriff (Mark Lamb as of 2017) and the County Attorney make a salary of $63,800, along with county benefits and compulsory participation in the Arizona State Elected Official Retirement Plan.
+All county elected officials except the Sheriff (Ross Teeple as of 2025) and the County Attorney make a salary of $63,800, along with county benefits and compulsory participation in the Arizona State Elected Official Retirement Plan.

 In 2020, the Republican Party won complete control of the Board of Supervisors.
 In 2022, the Arizona Supreme Court deemed their Road Improvement Tax (passed in 2018) as illegal due to the tax only applied to purchases under $10,000.
 In 2022, the county's elections department came under intense scrutiny following several mistakes in the primary election.
 At the time, the Elections Department had only two full-time employees.
 The Board of Supervisors found themselves being accused of not properly funding the Elections Department.